 (8) Employees of drilling firms, copartnerships, corporations or associations are authorized to operate drilling equipment for the driller after obtaining an operator’s permit from the director.
 Such employees shall be designated as operators.

 (a) A driller is responsible for adequate supervision of the operators during the construction of each well.
 A driller shall be responsible for the work of the operators employed by the driller.

-(b) An operator shall only operate drilling equipment for the driller listed on the operator’s permit.
+(b) An operator shall operate drilling equipment only for the driller listed on the operator’s permit.

 (c) An operator’s permit shall be obtained by filing with the director an application in writing on a form provided by the director accompanied by a twenty-five dollar ($25.00) application fee.

 (d) The applicant for an operator’s permit shall successfully complete a written or oral examination.

 (e) The water resource board may adopt rules for the issuance, revocation and renewal of an operator’s permit in accordance with chapter 52, title 67, Idaho Code.
 The board is also authorized to adopt rules on professional responsibility and continuing education requirements not to exceed twenty (20) hours during each permitting period.
 The rules shall consider such factors as: